bacalhau-project/bacalhau/docs/docs/dev/setting_up_development.md

 ---
-sidebar_label: Setting Up Your Development Environment
+sidebar_label: Setting Up Dev Environment
 ---
+# How to set up your development environment

 If you are looking to develop on the project, this page will help you get started.